mrismanaziz/Reforestation/README.md

-## ‘Put the cat out’ … ‘I didn’t realize it was on fire
+## How many apples grow on a tree?
+All of them!